NextCenturyCorporation/neon-dash/src/app/library/README.md

 // Define your NCCL Data Server hostname. const dataServer = 'http://localhost:8090';

-// Define your datastores, databases, tables, and fields.
+// Define your datastores, databases, tables, and (optionally) fields.
-// Note that fields are optional.
-The NCCL will automatically detect fields if they are not defined. const fieldArray = [];
+// The NCCL will automatically detect fields if they are not defined. const fieldArray = [];
 const tableObject = TableConfig.get({
     prettyName: 'Table Name',